hakrichTech/HkmCodePy/README.md

 ```

-* To create a config file execute the foellowing command in your project root folder
+* To create a config file execute the following command in your project root folder

 ```sh
 hkmconfig -c Testconfig